 - State Government research into dog and cat welfare and control issues.

-All new applications to register a dog or cat will not be accepted unless the dog / cat has been implanted with a microchip (of which proof must be provided).
-This includes dogs and cats moving into the municipality from another Council.
+New applications to register a dog or cat will not be accepted unless the dog / cat has been implanted with a microchip (of which proof must be provided).
+This includes dogs and cats moving into the municipality from another council.
 However it does not include currently registered dogs / cats with the Greater Shepparton City Council.

 Greater Shepparton City Council requires ALL cats within the Municipal District to be desexed prior to registration unless exempt under the Domestic Animals Act 1994 Part 2 10B.